adaapp/di-workshop-03-functions/README.md

 - Make the ball move vertically as well as horizontally
 - Refactor your code by adding functions until `draw` only uses functions you've written, not ones from processing
+- Turn your sketch into a small game